Summary of Research interests

-As a high temperature isotope geochemist my research focusses on the role of subduction in ‘contaminating’ the mantle with Earth’s surface materials (sediments, crust and volatiles) and the potential recycling of these materials back to the surface.
+My research as a high temperature isotope geochemist focusses on the role of subduction in ‘contaminating’ the mantle with Earth’s surface materials (sediments, crust and volatiles) and the potential recycling of these materials back to the surface.
 I study this process in modern magmatic systems by determining the compositions of ocean island- and subduction related volcanics and in ancient systems by studying the sub continental lithospheric mantle (xenoliths and diamonds).

 With the successful award of an ERC starting grant (ReVolusions) I have now build my own team that will link my expertise in radiogenic isotopes with studies of volatiles and stable isotopes to better understand how subduction influences the deep cycling of carbon through time.
 Development of new techniques to analyse carbon and oxygen isotopes in minute CO2 gas samples are expected to lead to a breakthrough and major contribution to our understanding of deep carbon fluxes.